dannyhvalenz/Cool-MacOS-Apps/README.md

 - [Reeder 3](http://reederapp.com/mac/) - News reader for Feedbin, Feedly, Feed Wrangler and so on.
 - [Vienna](http://viennarss.github.io/) - RSS/Atom reader for Mac OS X.

+## Android Tools for Mac

+- [Handshaker](https://itunes.apple.com/us/app/handshaker-manage-your-android-phones-at-ease/id1012930195?mt=12) - Manage your Android phones at ease.
+- [Pushbullet](https://www.pushbullet.com/apps) - Pushbullet is a free service that lets you mirror phone notifications to your Mac.
+- [Alt-C](https://altcopy.net/#download) - Two-way text copying between your PC and Smart devices
+- [Vysor](https://www.vysor.io/download/) -  Turns your connected Android phone into a live and interactive emulator, letting you control your phone with a mouse and keyboard on your Mac.
+- [DroidID](http://suyashsrijan.com/droidid/) - The app makes it possible for you to unlock your Mac with your Android phone’s fingerprint.

+## Social

+- [Flume](https://flumeapp.com/) - A beautiful Instagram experience for your Mac.

 ## Remote Login Software

 - [AnyDesk](https://anydesk.com/) - Provides Remote access across multiple machines.